Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-messaging/README.md

 ## Configure the application to allow push notification
 {% tabs %}
 {% tab title="Android" %}
-To add Firebase Messaging Service to your app please follow the [link](https://firebase.google.com/docs/cloud-messaging/android/client)
+To add Firebase Messaging Service to your app please follow the [Firebase documentation](https://firebase.google.com/docs/cloud-messaging/android/client)

 {% endtab %}

 {% tab title="iOS" %}
-To add APNs to your app please follow the [link](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns)
+To add APNs to your app please follow the [Apple's documentation](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns)

 {% endtab %}
 {% endtabs %}